-Iwase Cosfa strives to reduce energy consumption and greenhouse gas emissions.
+lwase Cosfa strives to reduce energy consumption and greenhouse gas emissions.
 For greenhouse gas (GHG) emissions, we are monitoring only the CO_2 that we emit.
-Due to a change in the calculation method in 2022, there are differences in items and figures from those of previous years.
+Due to a change in the calculation method in 2023, there are differences in items and figures from those of previous years.
+To ensure data continuity, some values were recalculated using the latest calculation method.